-What we know about The Last of Us HBO TV show – cast, release date, more | Dexerto.com
+What we know about The Last of Us HBO TV show – cast, release date, more

 Cast, characters & director

-In March 2020, Home Box Office announced that they were taking on the project, and its first director has since been revealed.
-Breaking Bad and Chernobyl director Johan Renck is set to helm the pilot episode, as told in an interview with Discussing Film.
+In March 2020, Home Box Office announced that they were taking on the project, and revealing it’s first director.
+Director Johan Renck (Breaking Bad, Chernobyl), was set to helm the pilot episode but had to drop out due to scheduling issues.

-“It’s an ongoing TV series.
-So that’s not something that I will be able to take on to that extent, but I’m part of that series and I will be directing at least the pilot,” he said.

-Not all of the cast and characters are known so far, though Joel and Ellie will obviously play a huge part.
-Who will be taking on their roles is currently unknown.
+Since then, the project brought on Russian filmmaker Kantemir Balagov (Beanpole) who will now direct the Last of Us pilot.
+Ali Abbasi (Border) and Jasmila Zbanic (Quo vadis, Aida?) have also been tapped to direct episodes in the premiere season.
+More directors are expected to come on board.

 And now you have Ellie, Riley, Tess, Marlene, Maria, ⬜️⬜️⬜️⬜️, and a few others! 😉 https://t.co/GMozU0TaZE

-Release date
+Release date and episode number

-There’s no current release date set for the show, but considering the fact they’ve yet to announce casting, it wouldn’t be wrong to assume a release date of late 2021, or even 2022.
+There’s no current release date for the show, but with casting now confirmed, it wouldn’t be wrong to assume a release date of 2022 or even 2023.

-Craig Mazin revealed during his weekly podcast Scriptnotes that production wouldn’t start until Part II of the game had released.
-“We can’t start on it right away because [Naughty Dog is] still finishing up the second game, but pretty soon,” he said.

-TLOU2 comes out on June 19, but given the current state of events, it’s unclear as to whether production for the show will start any time soon.
+An Instagram post from Gabriel Luna on July 2, 2021 showed the cast together, presumably on set of The Last of Us.
+That means the show has at least started preliminary shooting.

+There’s no timetable for release as of yet, but The Last of Us is expected to premiere with a 10-episode order for Season 1.

 The plot